Rishukhati/uvtech-redesign/README.md

 This project is helping me develop skills in:

 - **Component Architecture** — Breaking UI into reusable, maintainable pieces
-- **State Management** — Managing data flow in React applications
-- **Responsive Design** — Mobile-first approach using Tailwind utilities
+- **Tailwind CSS v4** — Modern utility-first styling with custom design tokens
-- **Design Systems** — Creating consistent UI patterns and components
+- **Design Implementation** — Translating visual designs into precise code
-- **Client Communication** — Understanding and implementing business requirements
+- **Client Work** — Understanding and implementing real business requirements
-- **Version Control** — Professional Git workflow and collaboration practices
+- **Version Control** — Professional Git workflow

 ---

-## Development Roadmap

-**Completed:**
-- Initial project setup
-- Figma design completion

-**In Progress:**
-- Header and navigation component
-- Hero section implementation
-- Component architecture planning

-**Upcoming:**
-- Services section
-- About section
-- Contact form with validation
-- Footer component
-- Responsive optimization
-- Performance optimization
-- Production deployment

----

-## Project Status

-**Current Phase:** Early Development

-This is a work in progress.
-Code is being pushed incrementally as features are developed and tested.
-The final deliverable will be a fully functional, production-ready website for UVTech Multiservices.

----

 ## About This Project

 This redesign is part of my internship at **UVTech Multiservices**.
-The project demonstrates my ability to take initiative beyond assigned tasks, balance design thinking with technical execution, deliver professional work for actual clients, and learn and adapt to new technologies.
+The project demonstrates my ability to take initiative beyond assigned tasks and deliver professional-quality frontend work for a real client.

-**Why I took this approach:**
-- Designing in Figma first helped me think through the user flow before writing any code
-- Building it in React provides hands-on experience with component architecture and state management
-- Using Tailwind CSS speeds up styling while maintaining consistency across the application

 ---